pydata/pydata-sphinx-theme/docs/user_guide/branding.rst

 -------------------------------

 The logo is by default using "Logo image" as an alternative text of the image.
-To set a specific alt text for this to be accessible to those using screen readers and another assistive tech, use the ``html_teme_options["logo"]["alt_text"]`` and provide a new name as in the following example:
+To set a specific alt text for this to be accessible to those using screen readers or other assistive tech, use the ``html_teme_options["logo"]["alt_text"]`` and provide a new name as in the following example: